My advice on...

 - How often to practice.
 Your child needs to practice at least 3 or 4 times a week in order to make progress.
 This of course leads to greater enjoyment and motivation.

 - Your help as a parent.
 Your involvement in preparation for lessons makes a big difference.
 Choose regular times when your child can practice and stick to it if you can.

 - Good piano ambiance.
 Create a nice piano space for your child.
-Make sure it’s quit during the lesson or for practising and there is enough light in room – and a reading light for playing in the evenings.
+Make sure it’s quiet during the lesson or for practising and there is enough light in room – and a reading light for playing in the evenings.

 - Good instrument.
 Get a good instrument for your child.
 If you have an acoustic piano, make sure it’s tuned, at least once a year.
 If your space is limited, get a digital piano and make sure it has weighted keys.